 Can my partner and I both use Help to Buy?

-If you’re buying a house with someone else, you can both benefit from the Help to Buy scheme – for example, by having separate Help to Buy ISAs and both claiming the bonus.
+If you’re buying a house with someone else, you can both benefit from the Help to Buy scheme, as long as you are both first time buyers.

-But if you’re buying with your partner and aren’t married, or you’re clubbing together with a friend, you need to make sure you have an agreement in place over the amount of equity you will each own and your rights as co-owners of the property.
-Your solicitor will be able to advise you on this and other legal aspects
+But if you’re buying with your partner and aren’t married, or even purchasing with a friend, you need to make sure you have an agreement in place over the amount of equity you will each own and your rights as co-owners of the property.
+Your conveyancing solicitor will be able to advise you on this and other legal aspects

-Can I used Help to Buy with shared ownership?
+Can I use Help to Buy with shared ownership?

 The short answer is yes.
-You can use money from your Help to Buy ISA to buy a stake in a shared ownership property or potentially take out a government equity loan if the property is newly built.
+You can use money from your Help to Buy equity loan to buy a stake in a shared ownership property or potentially take out a government equity loan if the property is newly built.